missing cover art

 In Japan, Sun Version was released alongside Star Version and can connect to that version via infrared sensor.
 There are 153 different kinds of Robopon, and only by trading between versions can all of them be collected in one save.

-There are no Game Boy Color screenshots for this game.
+There are no Game Boy Color user screenshots for this game.

 Part of the Following Groups